yinadu513/ReactExpressAPI/README.md

 - When clicking on a thumbnail, the large image corresponding to that thumbnail should appear in the main window, along with the meta data about that template (ID, Cost, Description, Thumbnail File Name, Image File Name)
 - Per the reference styles and html, the thumbnail image should have a border when selected.

-- Backend NodeJS and Express provide API file in data folder
+- Backend NodeJS and Express provide API to fetch data in JSON file in data folder

 ## Install
   1. git clone https://github.com/yinadu513/ReactAPiApp.git